PranavKrishnan007/amFOSS-tasks/README.md

 For pretty much all the tasks I first went through all the attached references, then searched for more references till I completed the task.

-I came across an awesome quote 😂 : 'There are always different ways to code something .... most of CS is just finding the most efficient and most fastest way to get the job done!'
+I came across an awesome quote: 'There are always different ways to code something .... most of CS is just finding the most efficient and most fastest way to get the job done!'